 \section{Abstract}

-Image-to-image translation has broad applications in art, design, and scientific simulations.~The original \cyc model emphasizes one-to-one mapping via a cycle-consistent loss, while more recent works promote one-to-many mapping to boost diversity of the translated images.
-With scientific simulation and one-to-one needs in mind, this work examines if equipping CycleGAN with a vision transformer (ViT) and employing advanced generative adversarial network (GAN) training techniques can achieve better performance.
-The resulting UNet ViT Cycle-consistent GAN (UVCGAN) model is compared with previous best-performing models on open benchmark image-to-image translation datasets, Selfie2Anime and CelebA.
-UVCGAN performs better and retains a strong correlation between the original and translated images.
-An accompanying ablation study shows that the gradient penalty and BERT-like pre-training also contribute to the improvement.~To promote reproducibility and open science, the source code, hyperparameter configurations, and pre-trained model will be made available at: \repo.
+Unpaired image-to-image translation has broad applications in art, design, and scientific simulations.
+One early breakthrough was \cyc that emphasizes one-to-one mappings between two unpaired image domains via generative-adversarial networks (GAN) coupled with the cycle-consistency constraint, while more recent works promote one-to-many mapping to boost diversity of the translated images.
+Motivated by scientific simulation and one-to-one needs, this work revisits the classic \cyc framework and boosts its performance to outperform more contemporary models \emph{without relaxing the cycle-consistency constraint}.
+To achieve this, we equip the generator with a Vision Transformer (ViT) and employ necessary training and regularization techniques.
+Compared to previous best-performing models, our model performs better and retains a strong correlation between the original and translated image.
+An accompanying ablation study shows that both the gradient penalty and self-supervised pre-training are crucial to the improvement.
+To promote reproducibility and open science, the source code, hyperparameter configurations, and pre-trained model are available at \repo.

-\blfootnote{ This work was supported by the Laboratory Directed Research and Development Program of Brookhaven National Laboratory, which is operated and managed for the U.S. Department of Energy Office of Science by Brookhaven Science Associates under contract No. DE-SC0012704.}